New therapeutic approach discovered for pancreatic cancer – Heilpraxis

 “We were able to demonstrate the connection between TNF-α and the BL subtype in preclinical models.
 Treatment of cells of the CLA subtype with TNF-α promoted switching to an invasive BL phenotype.
 This suggests a functional role for TNF-α in the emergence of the unfavorable BL subtype.”

-Prognosis could be improved
+Prognosis might be improved

-Despite the high TNF-α concentrations in tumor tissues, the researchers could not detect any TNF-α in isolated tumor cell lines, neither in cells of the CLA subtype nor in cells of the BL subtype.
+Despite the high TNF-α concentrations in tumor tissues, the researchers might not detect any TNF-α in isolated tumor cell lines, neither in cells of the CLA subtype nor in cells of the BL subtype.

 However, they found that it was not the tumor cells but the immune cells, or more precisely macrophages, that produced the cytokine TNF-α in the tumor microenvironment.
 But how do BL tumor cells in particular, but not CLA tumors, attract these tumor-promoting macrophages?